madhatter22/LinqToLdap/README.md

 Below you'll find the fastest way to get up and running with LINQ to LDAP.
 There's also an examples project [here](https://github.com/madhatter22/linqtoldap_examples) with a MVC and WPF example that connects to a live OpenLDAP server.
 You can also reference the [Documentation](https://github.com/madhatter22/LinqToLdap/wiki).

 #### Get LINQ to LDAP
-Add LINQ to LDAP to your project either by getting it from [NuGet](http://nuget.org/List/Packages/linqtoldap).
+Add LINQ to LDAP to your project by getting it from [NuGet](http://nuget.org/List/Packages/linqtoldap).
 #### Create a class
 ```
 public class User